gatsbyjs/gatsby/docs/docs/image-tutorial.md

         // The protocol.
 This can be http or https.
         protocol: `http`,
         // Indicates whether the site is hosted on wordpress.com.
-        // If false, then the asumption is made that the site is self hosted.
+        // If false, then the assumption is made that the site is self hosted.
         // If true, then the plugin will source its content on wordpress.com using the JSON REST API V2.
         // If your site is hosted on wordpress.org, then set this to false.
         hostingWPCOM: false,